HamedHematian/PCoQA/README.md

 | unanswerable rate| 15.7  | 1.3    | 20.2   |

 We have tested two clique of models:
-- Baseline Models:
+- Baseline Models: ParsBert & XML-Roberta are used.
-- Pre-trained Models:
+- Pre-trained Models: Baseline models are pre-trained on PaeSQuAD and QuAC before beinf finetuned.

 | Model                  | EM    | F1    | HEQ-Q | HEQ-M | HEQ-D |
 |------------------------|-------|-------|-------|-------|-------|